 Tradebox can deal with VAT differently per channel, depending on your requirements.
 First, you should make sure all the correct tax rates have been set up within the program in the Configuration > Tax Rates section.
-There are five available by default, but they can be amended or added to within the Tax Rates table if they don't cover your specific needs.
-The five default tax rates are:
+By default, there are five generic tax rates, as well as a tax rate per country for all countries within the EU, but these can be added to or amended depending on your needs.
+The five generic tax rates are:

 - Zero Rated (0%)

 - EU B2B Sales (0%)

 - Non Vatable (0%)

 Once you have all of the relevant tax codes set up, to allocate those within a channel you would double click on the channel in the list and select the VAT tab.
 The tax codes set here are defaults per region, and can be overwritten by other factors such as product tax code or country tax code.

 VAT rates in the channel VAT table relate to income from:

 - Rest of World (ROW)

 Default Tax code settings are dependent upon whether the company is VAT registered or not, which is covered during the setup of the software.
 For VAT registered businesses the default tax codes are: